I love butt plugs. But finding good ones is difficult.

 They’re one of the few butt plug makers that discloses the shore durometers of their silicone rather than merely saying “soft” or “firm.”

-I wish the tips weren’t pointy and the t-bar bases didn’t bulge in the middle.
-But they’re less expensive than SquarePeg or Oxballs.
+I wish the tips weren’t pointy and the t-bar bases didn’t bulge in the middle, so they’re a distant third place in this category.

 Many of these plugs have mild cases of Pointy Tip Syndrome.
 But hey, you’re saving money.